Starlink in Alice Springs: speeds, availability & the honest verdict

 Amazon Leo's first-generation shells are tuned for the mid-latitudes, and the network switches on in stages as satellites launch.
 Three things set the timing for any one place: how well its latitude fits the coverage band, where its country sits in Amazon's rollout order, and how far the constellation has actually been built.
 Here's how Alice Springs scores on each.

 Why 2028: Alice Springs sits in the tropics, below the 30° edge of the optimised band — among the last latitudes to fill, because the early shells concentrate coverage density in the mid-latitudes.
 On the rollout side, Australia has an announced Amazon rollout path but sits behind the five launch countries.
-With roughly 398 of the 578 satellites needed for continuous Phase 1 coverage now in orbit, the constellation is still filling in — which is why even launch countries see availability arrive in stages rather than all at once.
+With Phase 1 still being deployed toward the 578 satellites needed for continuous coverage — you can see the current live count on our tracker — the constellation is still filling in — which is why even launch countries see availability arrive in stages rather than all at once.
 Put together — latitude fit plus rollout position plus how far the constellation has actually been built — that points to a realistic first-availability window of 2028 for Alice Springs.

 The sky over Alice Springs right now